aliebeltsissa/affixproject/README.md

 `cycle_through` function: Similarly to the `morpheme_generations`, this function assembles a stem and an affix from a language, and sorts the words into the training and congruent testing sets (this is the **wordcycle** function).
 Next, the `cross_language_testing` function takes a stem and affix from different languages and assembles these to form the incongruent testing word set.

 <h3> PsychoPy experiment </h3>
 The PsychoPy - experiment.py script runs the experiment through the PsychoPy module.
 It requires Python 3.8 to run correctly.
 It brings the participant through the phases of the experiment: training, testing, and the familiarity test.
-The Bilingual Language Profile questionnaire is hosted through [Google Forms](https://forms.gle/g3AmuDJuMDPRTSUQ9).
+The Bilingual Language Profile questionnaire is hosted through <a href="https://forms.gle/g3AmuDJuMDPRTSUQ9">Google Forms</a>.

 <h2> Online running - jsPsych </h2>
 <h3> The main script </h3>